jnoriega232/Cloud-SOC-Pre-requisites/README.md

 ![image](https://user-images.githubusercontent.com/109401839/230745596-57cee9bd-687c-427d-b0db-d1080df77f7e.png)

-# Azure Preparation
+# Azure Setup

-### We will create our Subscription and Resources, then go over Failed Authentication and Log Observation, and finally
+## Objectives
-Azure Active Directory Overview (Users, Groups, and Access Management)
+We will commence by establishing our Subscription and Resources, followed by examining Failed Authentication and Log Observation, and concluding with an overview of Azure Active Directory encompassing Users, Groups, and Access Management.

-#### Environments and Technologies Used
+## Environments and Technologies Used
 - Microsoft Azure
 - SQL Server
 - Event Viewer

-### Operating Systems Used
+## Operating Systems Used
 - VM Windows 10 PRO (21H2)

 ## Resources & SQL Server Vulnerabilties